21 Mozambique Travel Tips Worth Knowing Before You Go

 5. Carry small bills.

 Breaking a 1,000 MZN note at a local market is nearly impossible.
-Get a mix of 50, 100, 200, and 500 MZN notes.
+Keep a mix of 50, 100, 200, and 500 MZN notes.
 USD and South African Rand are accepted at some lodges, but local currency is king for everything else.

 Getting Around